Batavia (1628 ship): Film

 In 1973, Bruce Beresford produced a film about the ship called The Wreck of the Batavia.
 Another documentary film, The Batavia – Wreck, Mutiny and Murder, was aired on the Nine Network in 1995.

 It was reported in 2016 that Russell Crowe's production company purchased an option to turn Hugh Edwards 1966 novel Islands of Angry Ghosts into a film.

 In 2017, a 60 Minutes report detailed the archaeological recovery of the skeletal remains of some of the victims.
 The documentary Batavia Revealed: Shipwreck Psycho was aired on SBS in 2018.

 Television

-In a 2023 interview, the developer of reality TV show The Traitors, Jasper Hoogendoorn, stated that the original concept of the show was strongly influenced by the story of the Batavia.
+In a 2023 interview, the developer of the reality TV show The Traitors, Jasper Hoogendoorn, stated that the original concept of the show was strongly influenced by the story of the Batavia.

 Podcasts

 Podcasts which have covered the incident in depth include: